 Ambassador Yagi: What kind of play will take is your personality.
 There are individualities depending on the theater.
 If it's a Shihbashi dance hall, it's about creating a personality that feels like a play like that at Kinokuniya Hall or something that pops up.

 Shirai: I would like to create such artistic and cutting-edge things that can not be seen or touched in Tokyo.
 I would like to put out something that can not be seen without going to KAAT.

 Ambassador Yagi: Among the work done so far, is there anything that will become the direction of KAAT in the future?

-Shirai: The other day I did a work 120 years ago called “Awakening of the Spring,” and a 60 meter-deep stage by a work called “The ups and downs of the city of Mahagony” by Brecht, a master of theater in the 20th century.
-I made it.
+Shirai: The other day I did a work 120 years ago called “Awakening of the Spring,” and a 60 meter-deep stage with a work called “The ups and downs of the city of Mahagony” by Brecht, a master of 20th century theater I made it.

 Governor Kuroiwa: I want you to do it as Mr. Shirai likes.
 Magnets come to see on purpose, saying, "If you go over there, you're always doing something interesting around Mr. Shirai."
 After all, I think it is the power of the artistic director.